duykhoa/duykhoa.github.io/content/posts/local-domain/index.md

 With Nginx, we can setup complicated routing rule to for the website traffic and configure the SSL without hassle.

-A pro tips: If nginx is installed through **brew**, we can use the **brew services** to make it starting automatically when the laptop is boosted.
+A pro tips: If nginx is installed through **brew**, we can use the **brew services** to make it starting automatically when the laptop is boot.

 # Recap